canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration.rst

       simplifies MAAS access.

    -  This guide assumes the use of Ubuntu 16.04.
 Although another version may work, some details will differ.
+Older versions of Ubuntu use MAAS 1.9, which is different from MAAS 2.0 described here.

 #.
 Boot the portable computer and log in.